ucl-isd/check-dhcpfilter/README.txt

 ----

-This script can be run on a D@U Mgmt session (the PowerShell module is already present on these systems).
+This script can be run on a D@U Mgmt session (the DhcpServer PowerShell module is already present on these systems).

-Ideally this should be run on a utility system with the required module.
+Ideally this should be run on a utility system with this required module.